 - The built-in worker may or may not be in the same data center as your deployment targets.
 You could experience some significant latency.

 - Dynamic workers and built-in workers are limited to the software installed on the host servers.
 This includes specific software.
 Upgrading to a newer version results in a "big bang" change in your CI/CD pipeline which increases risk.

-- The IP address assigned to dynamic workers will change at least once an hour and at most once every 72 hours.
+- The IP address assigned to dynamic workers will change at most once an hour and at least once every 72 hours.

 - Dynamic workers are assigned to an entire instance, not just a space.
 We have seen cases where a deployment blocks on one space, blocking a deployment on another space because they both used the same dynamic worker.

 - There is only one dynamic worker per pool.
 Workers have some blocking tasks (install Calamari and downloading a package).
 If a process needs to acquire a mutex for that blocking task, it has to wait until other tasks are done.